How the Nike Run Club App Can Help You Reach Your Running Goals

 - 14-Week Half-Marathon Training Plan

-This training plan is led by Bennett and Shalane Flanagan, four-time Olympic runner, silver medallist in the 10,000 metres and coach of the Nike-sponsored professional running group, Bowerman Track Club.
+This training plan is led by Bennett and Shalane Flanagan, four-time Olympic runner, silver medalist in the 10,000 meters and coach of the Nike-sponsored professional running group, Bowerman Track Club.
 This training plan focuses on distance- and duration-based runs, but it also incorporates speed work (intervals, tempo runs and hill workouts).

-Since this programme emphasises increasing your weekly mileage, the plan also underscores the importance of recovery.
+Since this program emphasizes increasing your weekly mileage, the plan also underscores the importance of recovery.
 Each run has the option to be done as an audio-guided run as well.

 - 4-Week “Get Started” Training Plan